What is L-Carnitine?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-To make sure levocarnitine is safe for you, tell your doctor if you have:
+To make sure L-Carnitine is safe for you, tell your doctor if you have:

-FDA pregnancy category B. Levocarnitine is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+L-Carnitine is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether levocarnitine passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+You should not breast-feed while using L-Carnitine.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.